acasarsa/epic-react/README.md

 node setup
 ```

 Once there go to the README for that lesson and following the directions and you should be good to go.
-I'll be leaving the main or master branch in each repo clean and will store my answers on the my-answer branch.
+Each submodule has a blank-course branch that is blank... and can be used for your own practice.